Noemata/RosettaNavigation/README.md

 ```

 Visual Studio 2019 appears to contribute a memory leak artifact to the tests.
 Correct results may be obtained by executing outside of VS2019.

+## Findings

+ListViewUwp1 performs well and does not leak with either NavigationCacheMode Enabled or Disabled.
+ListViewWinUI1 becomes progressively slower due to a memory leak with NavigationCacheMode Enabled or Disabled.
+DataGridUwp1 performs well and does not leak with NavigationCacheMode set to Enabled, does not leak but is sluggish when Enabled.
+DataGridWinUI1 cannot be completed at this time because DataGrid has not been updated to the current release of WinUI.